Children’s Garden Seasonal Instructors (Summer Trees and Saplings )

 Reports to: Children’s Garden Coordinator

-- Work in a team to design, prepare, and teach hands-on gardening lessons to a group of ten young children and their adult partners.
+- Work in a team to design, prepare, and teach seasonal, hands-on gardening lessons to a group of 10 young children and their adult partners.

-- Develop and lead supplementary enrichment activities such as seasonal cooking activities and nature crafts.
+- Develop and lead supplementary enrichment activities such as seasonal cooking activities or nature crafts.

-- Ensure that each assigned garden plot is planted out according to plans each week.
+- Ensure that each assigned garden plot is planted out according to plan each week.

 - College-level studies or career experience in education, urban agriculture, nutrition, botany, or environmental or biological sciences